-Marixza Torres graduated from Eastern Washington University in 2020 with a bachelor’s degree in Applied Psychology with a minor in Chicano studies.
+Marixza Torres graduated from Eastern Washington University in 2020 with a bachelor’s degree in Applied Developmental Psychology with a minor in Chicano studies.
 For her 2018 EWU McNair Summer Research Internship, Marixza conducted research on the cultural obstacles faced by families of Latinx young adults with autism.
 In 2019, she completed the Summer Research Opportunities Program at the University of Notre Dame.
 Through this internship, she examined the relationship between adolescent adjustment, dimensions of parenting and work orientation.
 Marixza presented on her research at several conferences and received an Honorable Mention for her National Science Foundation Graduate Research Fellowship Proposal in 2020.

 Marixza was accepted into a Master's of Social Work program at the University of Texas, Austin; a PhD program in Human Development and Family Services at the University of Missouri; and a Psychology PhD program at the University of California, Irvine, where she began attending in the Fall 2020 with full funding.

 2019 Summer Research Internship at Notre Dame under Dr. Dawn M. Gondoli